kiringodhwani/RustCheatSheet/README.md

 #[cfg(test)]
 mod tests {
     // Our product code is in the default module.
-    // Our tests are in the tests module .
+    // Our tests are in the tests module.
     // Thus, to test our product code, we have to bring it into scope.
     // We use the 'use' keyword and a relative path with 'super' to reference the parent module. use super::*;